 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ImaJinn Books on March 1, 2001 and has 230 pages.
+urban fantasy that was published by ImaJinn Books on March 1, 2001 and has 230 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mercy Burns, Darkness Unbound, Darkness Rising, Darkness Devours, Darkness Hunts, Darkness Unmasked, Fireborn, Hearts in Darkness, Wicked Embers, Flameout

 First in the Nikki and Michael urban fantasy series based in Lyndhurst, America, and revolving around a psychic who wields energy and an avenging vampire.

 This was so bad that I kept hoping the heroine would die.
 How sad is that?
 Too much melodrama for me with a “ooh, I gotta prove myself” heroine willing to take the stupidest risks.
 Gag.
 Actually, to be fair, there are chunks of “real”, I just wish the chunks of melodrama were in someone else’s story.

 Monica’s walked out of the morgue and Nikki knows it’s her fault.
 That she has to fix this.
 So, naturally, when Michael tells her to wait for him — you know, the man who told her what would happen and whom she refused to believe? — that she has no idea what can happen or how to deal with the new Monica, she just has to ignore him and rush in.
 ‘Cause it’ll be so much more fun and dramatic…ggggaaaaggggggggg…